xavierpuigf/virtualhome/README.md

 ### Test simulator

-To test the UnitySimulator, double click the executable and select a resolution and screen size.
-Then, run the `sh run_example.sh` and you will get an activity video of this [scripts](example_scripts/...).
+Double click the executable and select a resolution and screen size.
+Then, run the demo in [demo/unity_demo.ipynb](demo/unity_demo.ipynb).
-You can further check the UnitySimulator by running the demo notebook in `demo/unity_demo.ipynb`.

-You can also test the EvolvingGraph simulator in `link`.
-Note that this simulator does not require opening any executable.
+You can also test the Evolving Graph simulator in `link`.
+Note that this simulator does not require opening any executable if you do not plan to generate images.

 ### Docker
-You can also run UnitySimulator using Docker.
-You can find how to set it up [here](Docker).
+You can also run Unity Simulator using Docker.
+You can find how to set it up [here](docker).

 ## Generating Videos and Snapshots

-VirtualHome UnitySimulator allows generating videos corresponding to household activities.
-In addition, it is possible to use EvolvingGraph simulator to obtain the environment for each execution step and use UnitySimulator to generate snapshots of the environment at each step.
+VirtualHome Unity Simulator allows generating videos corresponding to household activities.
+In addition, it is possible to use Evolving Graph simulator to obtain the environment for each execution step and use UnitySimulator to generate snapshots of the environment at each step.

 ### Generate videos